akmalmohtar/Robot-Assignment-V1/README.md

 # Robot Simulator
 # Game
 The robot must not fall off the table during movement.
-The table is 5x5 grid size.
 This also includes the initial placement of the robot.
 Any movement that would result in the robot falling from the table must be prevented.
+The table size is 5x5.

 ## Installation
 1. Install globally by running `npm install`